icopy-site/awesome-cn/docs/awesome/awesome-firebase-genkit.md

 - [Genkit vs Agent Development Kit (ADK): Choosing the Right Google‑Backed AI Framework](https://medium.com/@nozomi-koborinai/genkit-vs-agent-development-kit-adk-choosing-the-right-google-backed-ai-framework-1744b73234ac) - A comparison of two Google-backed AI frameworks, helping developers choose the right tool for their needs.
 - [Dart Client for Genkit: Call Genkit Flows from Flutter/Dart](https://medium.com/@nozomi-koborinai/dart-client-for-genkit-call-genkit-flows-from-flutter-dart-b5a2c9b9400e) - A comprehensive guide to using the Dart client library for calling Genkit flows from Flutter and Dart applications with streaming support and type safety.
 - [Gemini in your Slack workspace using Firebase & Genkit](https://dev.to/denisvalasek/gemini-in-your-slack-workspace-using-firebase-genkit-530c) - Learn how to integrate Gemini using Genkit as a Slackbot.
+- [Set up RAG with Genkit and Firebase in 15 minutes](https://dev.to/denisvalasek/set-up-rag-with-genkit-and-firebase-in-15-minutes-50b2) - Introduction to RAG, Genkit and using Firebase Firestore as Vector DB.

 ## Tutorials